selemondev/8-Awesome-Vue-Projects/README.md

-# 8 Awesome Vue Projects 🚀
+# 8 Awesome Vue and Nuxt Projects For Beginners 🚀

 ### Note: The Firebase and Supabase config keys are exposed intentionally!!